lukesherwood/volunteerboard/TOTO.md

 **TODO:**
-fix background image not displaying in mobile update readme can import old database? check views logic is sensical ie can be read to know what its doing
+fix top nav not displaying properly update readme can import old database? check views logic is sensical ie can be read to know what its doing